apache/sedona/docs/tutorial/sql.md

 By default, this function uses lon/lat order since `v1.5.0`.
 Before, it used lat/lon order.
 You can use ==ST_FlipCoordinates== to swap X and Y.

+For more details, please read the `ST_Transform` section in Sedona API References.

 To convert Coordinate Reference System of the Geometry column created before, use the following code:

 ```sql